opentracing/opentracing-php/README.md

 ## Usage

 When consuming this library one really only need to worry about a couple of key
-abstractions: the `Tracer::startActiveSpan` and `Tracer::startManualSpan` method,
+abstractions: the `Tracer::startActiveSpan` and `Tracer::startSpan` method,
 the `Span` interface, and binding a `Tracer` at bootstrap time.
 Here are code snippets demonstrating some important use cases: